swcarpentry-ja/carpentries-coc/topic_folders/governance/lesson-program-policy.md

 #### Roles and Responsibilities of Lesson Programs

-- The Lesson Program maintains a Lesson Program Committee of a minimum of 3 members to serve as community governance body and act as a point of contact with The Carpentries Executive Council and staff.
+- The Lesson Program maintains a Lesson Program Committee of a minimum of 3 members to serve as community governance body and act as a point of contact with The Carpentries Executive Council and Core Team.
 - The Lesson Program Committee provides the Executive Council with an annual report of Lesson Program operations based on a template provided by The Carpentries.
 - The Lesson Program follows all general policies as outlined by The Carpentries, including, but not limited to, the Code of Conduct.
 - The Lesson Program workshops are conducted and administered as outlined in The Carpentries handbook, including tracking activities and using at least one certified instructor per workshop.